RiiConnect24/Wii-Guide/_pages/en_US/wiiwarepatcher.md

 {% include toc title="Table of Contents" %}

-If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/b4Y7jfD) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
-{: .notice--info}

 Want to patch WAD games (WiiWare) to work with Wiimmfi and you don't know how?
 This tutorial will explain you how WiiWare Patcher works.
 (This tutorial is only suitable for Windows operating system)

 ![Using the WiiWare Patcher](/images/rc24_using_the_wiiware_patcher.jpg)